Gabriele-Cutrona/Gabriele-Cutrona/README.md

 First Windows 7/10/11 but then... the 🐧 penguin struck me<br />
-I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since.
+I first learned about linux in 2019/2020, first Linux Mint, I tried a variety of distros, in order to then settle with [Arch Linux](https://archlinux.org) (BTW) in 2021, when I was 11 years old, and I've been daily driving ever since (or a derivative).
 NixOS feels like the only distro that could, maybe, one day, convince me.
 But I don't know yet.

-I used KDE Plasma for a long time, but for more than a year now I've been daily driving [Hyprland](https://hypr.land), dotfiles [here](https://github.com/Gabriele-Cutrona/.dotfiles)
+I used KDE Plasma for a long time, and it is still my favorite DE, but often I use [Hyprland](https://hypr.land) or [Niri](https://github.com/niri-wm/niri), dotfiles [here](https://github.com/Gabriele-Cutrona/.dotfiles)

 #### About me
-I love anime, TV shows, programming and videogames.
+I love anime/manga, shows/movies, books, comics/toons, programming and videogames.
 The end, that's 90% of what I do all day.
 And It's awesome.

 I have tried to learn japanese in middle school because... boredom.
 And I have managed to NOT rage quit... but I did quit a couple of times.
 I plan to eventually start again in smaller, more consistent steps, luckly most of the knowledge I gained from preivous attempts remains with me still.

+I am fluent (I suppose) in 🇮🇹️ Italian and 🇺🇸️🇬🇧️ English (country flags are terrible at representing languages btw)

 #### My Goals and progress
 - 🏫 I'm a high schooler (fourth year)
 - 🌐 I learned the basics of **Web Development** thanks to [The Odin Project](https://www.theodinproject.com)
 	- I'm currently going on (databases and **backend** in general) on my own, but *Odin* was a great guide at the beginning
 - 🎮 I'm also interested in **Game Development**, and I'm starting with the **Godot Engine**
-	- I might also eventually delve in more popular (absolutely PROPRIETARY, bleah) engines or lower level tools
 - 🖥️📱 I plan to learn desktop and mobile **App Development**
 	- probably something like C++ or Kotlin, but I have not started anything UI-wise yet
+- 💻️ I also like simple CLI tools, as of right now I only made one which I use every day, called [rsmoji](https://github.com/Gabriele-Cutrona/rsmoji)

 ### Technologies

 #### Languages